groonga/groonga/doc/source/contribution/documentation/introduction.md

 ### Reflect translations to `.po` files

-After adding your translations to the `.edit.po` files, the next step is to reflect these translations to the `.po` files, which are the finalized translation files.
+After adding your translations to the `.edit.po` files, the next step is to reflect these translations to the `.po` files. `.po` files are the finalized translation files.
 These `.po` files are located in `doc/locale/${LANGUAGE}/LC_MESSAGES`.
 Each file corresponds to a `.rst` or `.md` file.
 If you want to edit your translations, edit the corresponding `.edit.po` file and then reflect your changes to the `.po` file.

 To reflect translations from the `.edit.po` files to the `.po` files, use the following command: